Famous/famous/README.md

 ## Documentation

-- High-level documentation is included in our [guides repository][github-docs]
+- High-level documentation is included publicly at the [guides section our website][site-guides].
-- Online verisons of this documentation are available in our [guides pages][launch-guides].
-- Rendered versions of the JSDoc comments in the source are browsable at our [docs pages][launch-docs]
+- Rendered versions of the JSDoc comments in the source are browsable at the [docs section of our website][site-docs].
 - Small examples of using each component are available at [examples repo][github-examples]
 - Rich interactive tutorials are available at Famous University.
-[Matriculate now][launch-university].
+[Matriculate now][site-university].

 ## Installation
 Famous can be installed in one of two ways:

 ### Installation: Toolbelt
-You can find information about our toolbelt over at [our install page][launch-install]

 If you would like to get started right away you can install our [yeoman generator][github-generator] via npm.